-The race to success in the business world has been more than just an uphill battle for African Americans—more often it’s an unaided rock climb up a steep mountain face.
-Despite the many oppressive obstacles black people have faced in finance, black entrepreneurs have succeeded, often with great societal impact and a commitment to serving their community.
-The panel Blacks in Finance: A Rich History is a moderated discussion hosted by CNBC’s Sharon Epperson that covers this often untapped history.
-Epperson is joined by a panel of successful leaders and entrepreneurs including the founder of Smith Graham, Gerald B. Smith, co-founder of Fairview Capital Partners, Laurence C. Morse, the founder, chairman, and CEO of Ariel Investments, John W. Rogers, Jr., along with Black Enterprises’ Editor in Chief, Derek Dingle.
+African Americans’ role in finance dates back to the turn of the century.
+These early pioneers helped to pave the way with the establishment of black banks, insurance companies, hotels and hair care companies.
+In fact, Frederick Douglas was made president of the Freedman’s Bank, the first national African American bank just before its untimely end due to mismanagement from their white board of directors.
+The 1930s and 1940s brought other firsts, but it would not be until the 1970s that more progress was made.
+This panel Blacks in Finance: A Rich History is a moderated discussion hosted by CNBC’s Sharon Epperson that covers this subject through the lives of today’s finance leaders.
+Epperson is joined by a panel of successful leaders and entrepreneurs including the founder of Smith Graham, Gerald Smith, co-founder of Fairview Capital Partners, Laurence Morse, the founder, chairman, and CEO of Ariel Investments, John Rogers, Jr. along with Black Enterprises’ Editor in Chief, Derek Dingle.
 The discussion also features a Q&A session with questions from The HistoryMakers BusinessMakers Advisory Committee.
-Don’t miss out on this fascinating insight into the black financial world.
+Don’t miss out on this fascinating insight into the world of black finance.

-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Tuesday, December 15, 2020 as the fifteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Tuesday, December 15, 2020 as the fifteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

-Derek T. Dingle is senior vice president/Chief Content Officer of BLACK ENTERPRISE.
+Derek T. Dingle is senior vice president/Editor-in-Chief of BLACK ENTERPRISE.
 Dingle has appeared as a business expert on numerous television networks and radio programs, including CNN, CNBC, NBC’s Weekend Today, and National Public Radio.
-Prior to becoming Chief Content Officer of BLACK ENTERPRISE magazine, Dingle served as the publication’s executive editor from 2000 to July 2008, and managing editor from 1987 to 1990.
+Prior to becoming Editor-in-Chief of BLACK ENTERPRISE magazine, Dingle served as the publication’s executive editor from 2000 to July 2008, and managing editor from 1987 to 1990.
 Earlier in his career, Dingle founded and served as president and CEO of Milestone Media Inc., the nation’s largest black-owned comic book company.
 An award-winning editor, Dingle is the author of Titans of the B.E.
 100s: Black CEOs Who Redefined and Conquered American Business, and he received the 1999 International Reading Association Award for his book First in the Field: Jackie Robinson, Baseball Hero.

 Sharon Epperson, named one of “12 to Watch in TV News,” can be seen regularly on CNBC television and other media platforms.